 With all the work finished by mid-afternoon, buildings inspected and papers signed, we chatted to the guys about the next stage – painting the buildings.
-It turns out it wasn’t going to be quite as simple as we’d hoped, the paint used in the system (Sikkens) is very gloopy and they recommended we warmed the paint up to decrease its viscosity.
-They gave us a few more helpful tips about the buildings and left.
+It turns out it wasn’t going to be quite as simple as we’d hoped, the paint used in the system (Sikkens Rubbol Satura Plus) is very gloopy and they recommended we warmed the paint up to decrease its viscosity.
+They gave us a few more helpful tips about the buildings and left us to it.

 We are now the proud owners of two log cabins.
-All that’s needed now is to paint them, get the electrics installed (next week), rainwater collection, landscaping, decorating and furnishing and I thought we’d nearly finished!
+All that’s needed now is to paint them, get the electrics installed (next week), install a rainwater collection system, do the landscaping, decorate them and furnish them – and I thought we’d nearly finished!

 We didn’t realise what we were letting ourselves in for, when we started to paint the buildings.
-Four coats of hard to apply, viscous, spirit-based paint.
-As of 10 July, we had completed the first coat on both buildings – a quarter of the way there.
+Four coats of hard-to-apply, viscous, spirit-based paint.
+As of 10 July, we’d completed the first coat on both buildings – a quarter of the way there.
 The work was slow, the bare wood sucking up the paint and using it at an alarming rate.
 We hope that the next coats will be easier as we’re no longer painting on bare wood.
 We now need to order more primer for both buildings.
 We will see if it gets any easier.